discos/srt-single-dish-tools/docs/scripts/cli.rst

                             (Ch0, Ch1, ...)
       -o OUTFILE, --outfile OUTFILE
                             Save intermediate scanset to this file.
+      -u UNIT, --unit UNIT  Unit of the calibrated image.
+Jy/beam or Jy/pixel --debug               Plot stuff and be verbose
       --splat SPLAT         Spectral scans will be scrunched into a single channel containing data in the given frequency range, starting from the frequency of the first bin.
 E.g. '0:1000'